Categorification via blocks of modular representations for sl(n): Construction of the categorification

 \subsection{Outline of the proof}

-To prove Theorem \ref{theorema}, first we will show that this gives a weak $\mathfrak{sl}_2$-categorification as in Definition~\ref{weaksl2}, {\it i.e.}, that the above identity holds on the level of Grothendieck groups.
+To prove Theorem \ref{theorema}, first we will show that this gives a weak $\mathfrak{sl}_2$-categorification as in Definition~\ref{weaksl2}.
 This is a consequence of the following two results, the first of which is well-known, and the second is a combinatorial calculation.
 Note there are infinitely many Weyl modules $V(\lambda)$ lying in each block.
 This lemma implies that one can choose a subset that constitutes a basis.

 \begin{lemma} The Grothendieck group of $\mathcal{C}_{-n+2r}$ is spanned by the classes of the Weyl modules which lie in it. \end{lemma}

 \begin{prop} Suppose that $V(\lambda)$ lies in $\mathcal{C}_{-n+2r}$.
 We have the following equality in the Grothendieck group: \end{prop} The proofs of Lemma~\ref{span} and Proposition~\ref{calc} can be found in Section~\ref{subsec:proofA}.